Dmitriy-Frostoff/boilerplate-jest/README.md

 ---

+### !Important

-`Important!!!
-Before usage, check the actuality of the scripts and settings by links below!!!
+`Before the usage, check the actuality of the scripts and settings by links below!!!
 The currents one could be outdated.`

 ### The boilerplate structure and brief descriptions: